Vanilla-OS/handbook/_posts/2022-11-11-contributing.md

 "```bash
 sudo vso trigger-update --now
 ```"
-(Note: " isn't required, and it is used for quoting the syntax here)
+(Note: " isn't required, and is used for quoting the syntax here)
 ```

 - The codeblock will have the following output:-